Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/native-restaking/confirm-withdraw-exec-addrs.md

 # Confirm Validator Withdrawal and Execution Addresses (Optional)

-Verifying your Validator’s Withdrawal and Execution addresses can help ensure you have configured your Native Restaking with EigenLayer safely.
-The instructions below will help you ensure that your Withdrawal address is set to your EigenPod and that your Execution address (aka “Fee Recipient”) is not set to your EigenPod.
+Verifying your Validator’s Withdrawal and Execution addresses can help ensure you have configured your Native Restaking with EigenLayer as expected.
 Please note in the documentation and API below, the following terms will be used:
 - Consensus Client will also be referred to as Beacon Node client.
 - Execution client will also be referred to as Validator client.